nhsconnect/gpconnect-messaging/pages/sendupdate/usecase/sendupdate_payload.md

 ---
 title: Payload requirements
 keywords: use-case
-tags: [use-case, send-document]
+tags: [use-case, send-update]
-sidebar: senddocument_sidebar
+sidebar: sendupdate_sidebar
-permalink: senddocument_generic_payload.html
+permalink: sendupdate_payload_requirements.html
-summary: "Details of the FHIR&reg; resources which make up the Generic payload."
+summary: "Details of the FHIR&reg; resources which make up the Send Update payload."
 ---

-Please refer to [Send Document - Payload structure](senddocument_payload.html) for a definition of the payload structure to be used to fulfil the Generic use case.
+Please refer to [Send Update - Payload structure](sendupdate_payload.html) for a definition of the payload structure to be used to fulfil the xxxxxxx use case.

 The following sections describe the resources which form the payload.
 These are the resources that will be present as entries of the [ITK-Document-Bundle](https://fhir.nhs.uk/STU3/StructureDefinition/ITK-Document-Bundle-1) resource, which acts as a container for the payload.

 ## Resource population requirements ##